HelmchenLabSoftware/Cascade/README.md

 >
 >There are two additional model specifications that you can choose, "causal" kernels and "smoothing".
 The choice of these specifications does not make a model better or worse, but better or less well suited for your needs.
 See the following two questions!

+#### What does the "Global EXC" for some of the models mean?

+> "Global EXC" indicates that the model has been trained on a diverse set of ground truth datasets.
+It should work very well on unseen data without any retraining (as described in Fig. 3 in the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v2)).
+>
+>  The datasets used to train the "Global EXC model" include diverse indicators (GCaMP6f, GCaMP6s, OGB-1, GCaMP5k, Cal-520, R-CaMP1.07 and jRCaMP) and diverse brain regions (visual cortex, somatosensory cortex, hippocampus, several areas in the zebrafish forebrain and olfactory bulb).
+The olfactory bulb dataset also includes some inhibitory neurons, which were included in the training dataset because their spike-to-calcium relationship is similar to the excitatory datasets.
+Interneuron datasets (datasets #22-#26) were not included in the training dataset because their inclusion compromised the overall performance of the global model for excitatory neurons.

 #### What does the "smoothing" for some of the models mean?

 > The ground truth which has been used to train the model has been slightly smoothed with a Gaussian kernel.
 This is a processing step which helps the deep network to learn quicker and more reliably.
 However, this also means that the predictions will be smoothed in a similar fashion.
 How to choose these parameters optimally?